 The deadline for submitting the codes for the most recent year of the benchmark (2018) is December 31, 2019, but you should try to get all your submissions in before December.
 It is possible that CMS may reject some initial codes, so you want to give yourself time to make corrections.

-Note that this process is different than the one used for Medicare Advantage because you’re submitting to a regional clearinghouse for CMS, meaning submission rules may vary slightly based on your location.
+Note that this process is different from the one used for Medicare Advantage because you’re submitting to a regional clearinghouse for CMS, meaning submission rules may vary slightly based on your location.

 4. How much lead time should I build into this process?